koorchik/my-talks/README.md

 -----------------------------------------------------------------------------------------------------------------

-## The working architecture of NodeJs applications.
+## The working architecture of NodeJs applications (updated version).

 **Description:**